Amit1212karki/Crud-Laravel/README.md

-# Image-Crud-Django
+# Crud-laravel
-A Django-based CRUD application with image upload functionality.
-This project provides a simple interface for creating, reading, updating, and deleting records, complete with image handling for each entry.
-Ideal for anyone looking to manage content with media assets in Django.
+"A Laravel-based CRUD application.
+This project allows users to create, read, update, and delete records, with seamless image handling for each entry.
+Perfect for managing content with media assets in a Laravel environment.